ChihChengLiang/tensorflow-night-heron-classifier/README.md

 Scientists can use this classifier to automatically label whether a bird image is of a Malayan Night Heron or of a Night Heron.

-So the bird on the left is a malayan night heron and the right is night heron.
+So the bird on the top is a malayan night heron and the bottom is night heron.

 ![](img/malayan_1.jpg)